nrfconnect/sdk-nrf/applications/connectivity_bridge/README.rst

 Testing
 =======

-After programming the sample to your board, test it by performing the following steps:
+After programming the sample to your kit, test it by performing the following steps:

-1. Connect the board to the host via a USB cable.
+1. Connect the kit to the host via a USB cable.
 #.
 Observe that the CDC ACM devices enumerate on the USB host (COM ports on Windows, /dev/tty* on Linux).
 #.
-Use a serial client on the USB host to communicate over the board's UART pins.
+Use a serial client on the USB host to communicate over the kit's UART pins.

 Dependencies